kunal-kushwaha/DSA-Bootcamp-Java/lectures/14-recursion/Readme.md

 * Like function `print4`, all the other print functions will also be removed from the stack when their execution will be done.

 ### Now let us just talk about Recursion.
-In simple words Recution is a function that calls itself. for eg:-
+In simple words Recursion is a function that calls itself. for eg:-
 ```java
 RecFun(){